David Stuart (fur trader)

-David Stuart (1765-1853) was a fur trader who worked primarily for the North West and Pacific Fur companies throughout his varied career.
+David Stuart (c.
+1765-1853) was a fur trader who worked primarily for the North West and Pacific Fur companies throughout his varied career.

 Fort Astoria

 In the official Fort Astoria logbook maintained by station manager Duncan McDougall, Stuart was recorded in May 1811 as suffering overexertion and potentially a hernia from clearing timber.
 In the same month, the Chinookans reported sighting a merchant vessel near their settlements on the coast.
 Rather than lose the beaver skins to rival Maritime fur traders, McDougall sent Stuart on 22 May to Comcomly's village across the Columbia River.
 The reported vessel never actually appeared after its existence was announced by Chinookan traders.
 This episode has been suggested by historian Robert F. Jones to have been a Chinookan "stratagem" to "secure better prices, perhaps for inferior skins."
 Stuart returned the following day with only 20 beaver pelts.

 Throughout June, Stuart and Gabriel Franchère cleared, planted and maintained a garden to grow an amount of fresh produce.
 In the same month, David was also appointed to oversee two canoes of men to go gather large stockpiles of tree bark.
 This material was utilised by the fur traders to create roofing and siding for their dwellings and related buildings.
 He departed with four French-Canadians and four Hawaiian Kanakas near the end of June from Astoria to Cape Disappointment.
 The party was taken there by Coalpo on a canoe the Clatsop noble owned.
 While there he reviewed the general terrain and fur bearing animal populations.